takenet/blip-chat-extension/README.md

 * Project will be running on `http://localhost:3002`

 # WebView
-BLiP allows you to open a web page inside BLiPChat.
-Once that happens you may want to have some control over what happens on the chat from inside the webview.
-This is possible with this extension script.
+Control BLiP Chat's webview from your web page.
+You may need to have some control over BLiP Chat's webview once you have added it to your web page.
+This script extension allows you to that.

-## Using
+## Usage
-To use the extension script you should import the script as bellow and create a instance of  `BlipChatWebView`:
+To import the script just copy and paste the following code:
 ```js
 <script src="https://unpkg.com/blip-chat-widget" type="text/javascript">
 </script>